laura mendes

 BRAND EXPERIENCE STRATEGIST

-Most brand audits start at the door.
+Most brand analysis start at the door.

-Mine start before your client arrives.
+Mine start before your clients arrive.

 And stay with them long after they’ve left.